 The 9x21mm, developed to circumvent gun control measures, has become a mainstay among European competitive pistol shooters.
-Several European countries do not permit civilians to have firearms which are chambered in the same calibers used by the military.
+Several European countries do not permit civilians to have firearms chambered in the same calibers used by the military.
 Responding to this restriction, Israel Military Industries developed a cartridge that gave shooters the advantages of 9x19mm ammo without violating existing gun control measures.
 They made the cartridge two millimeters longer, and created a new non-military cartridge.
-The case is longer, but the bullet seats deeper in the longer case, so the new 9x21mm is the same length overall as the 9mm Luger cartridge.
-The big advantage is that firearms already chambered for the 9x19 did not require any major modifications; a simple swap of the barrel was all that was needed to allow for the different length of the case.
+The case is longer, but the bullet seats deeper in the longer case – making the new 9x21mm the same length overall as the 9mm Luger cartridge.
+The biggest advantage is that firearms already chambered for the 9x19 did not require any major modifications.
+Instead, a simple swap of the barrel was all that was needed to allow for the different length of the case.

-The 9x21mm cartridge enjoyed another advantage upon its release in that the United States Practical Shooting Association (USPSA) didn't permit the use of 9mm Luger as a Major Power Factor cartridge due to the generation of unsafe pressures.
-The 9x21mm achieves Major Power Factor velocities without the dangerous consequences of the 9mm Luger handguns of the time.
+The 9x21mm cartridge enjoyed another advantage upon its release – the United States Practical Shooting Association (USPSA) didn't permit the use of 9mm Luger as a Major Power Factor cartridge, due to the generation of unsafe pressures.
+The 9x21mm achieved Major Power Factor velocities without the dangerous consequences of the 9mm Luger handguns of the time.

-The 9x21mm cartridge lost many U.S. shooters when the .38 Super arrived on the scene, and the USPSA allowed 9x19mm to reach Major Power Factor in open division pistol competitions.
-The 9x21, is popular still in Europe, however, especially among those who shoot competitively.
-Glock, as well as many other manufacturers, produce handguns in this caliber and there are no signs of demand dropping off at any time in the near future.
+The 9x21 is popular still in Europe – especially among those who shoot competitively.
+Glock, as well as many other manufacturers, continue to produce handguns in this caliber with no signs of demand dropping in the near future.